goldfever

 what is gold?

 Gold is the most well-known precious metal.
 It is the chemical element with the symbol Au (the Latin word is aurum) and it has the atomic number 79, making it one of the higher atomic number elements that occur naturally.
 In its purest form, it is a bright, slightly reddish yellow metal.
 Throughout history it has been appreciated for its beauty and scarcity.
 Also referred to as ‘the king of metals’.
-Traditionally, gold in the universe is thought to have formed by the r-process (rapid neutron capture) in supernova nucleosynthesis, but more recently it has been suggested that gold and other elements heavier than iron may also be produced in quantity by the r-process in the collision of neutron stars.

 what is an alloy?

-Because of the softness of pure (24k) gold, it is usually alloyed with other metals for use in jewelry, altering its hardness, ductility, melting point, colour and other chemical properties.
+Because of the softness of pure (24k) gold, it is usually alloyed with other metals for use in jewellery, altering its hardness, ductility, melting point, colour and other chemical properties.
 This metal mix is called an alloy.
-Gold alloys, typically 21 ct, 18 ct, or 14 ct contain higher percentages of copper or other precious metals like silver or palladium in the mix the lower the carat.
+Gold alloys, typically 21 ct, 18 ct, or 14 ct contain higher percentages of copper or other precious metals like silver or palladium in the mix to lower the carat.
 At Oogst we usually work with the 14 ct gold alloy.
 By request, we also create jewellery in 18 ct gold.
 Historically 9 ct is not considered gold in The Netherlands and consequently not used.

 Fun fact: In the old days golden coins were made of pure gold, which is very soft.
 That’s where the habit originated to bite a coin to test if it is real.

 These alloy proportions are calculated carefully and can be checked with aqua regia or with special x-ray equipment.
+Here you can see some of the hallmarks in use in The Netherlsé gold pendant

 what kind of precious metals are there?